-- 1. With the battery installed, press the Correction Level Button and release when the Receiver Indicator Light illuminates red (5E). - 2.
-The Receiver Indicator Light will emit a number of red flashes representing the Static Correction Level (5F). - 3.
-Increase the Static Correction Level by pressing and releasing the Correction Level Button within 5 seconds of the previous flashes.
+- 1. Remove the clear plastic cover with the Test Light Tool to expose the Correction Level Button (5D). - 2.
+With the battery installed, press the Correction Level Button and release when the Receiver Indicator Light lights up (5E). - 3.
+The Receiver Indicator Light will emit a series of flashes representing the Static Correction Level. - 4.
+Increase the Static Correction Level by pressing and releasing the Correction Level Button within 5 seconds of the previous series of flashes. - 5.
+After setting the Static Correction Level, replace the cover to protect the Correction Level Button.

-The Static Correction Levels increase from 1 to 5.
-Pushing the Correction Level Button while the Receiver Collar is on level 5 will cause the Receiver Collar to revert to level 1.
+The Static Correction levels increase in strength from 1 to 5.
+Pushing the Correction Level Button while the Receiver Collar is on level 5 will cause the Receiver Collar to revert to Level 1.
 Refer to the Function and Response Table to choose the Static Correction level that best fits your pet.